dlegor/Challenges-Machine-Learning/README.md

 This repository contains codes and notebooks with exploration data of the different competency platforms, such as: Kaggle, Tianchi, etc.

-In addition, I put more codes with modification in my original codes.
+In addition, I put more codes with modifications in my original codes.